Data (Use and Access) Bill [HL]

 Overview

-The Data (Use and Access) Bill aims to improve access to data for customers and businesses, regulate digital verification services, create national underground asset registers, modernize birth and death registration, update data protection and privacy laws, and establish the Information Commission.
+The Data (Use and Access) Bill [HL] is a wide-ranging piece of legislation impacting data access, digital verification, national asset registers, birth/death records, data protection, and privacy.
+It aims to improve data access for citizens, regulate digital verification services, create national underground asset registers, modernize birth and death record-keeping, and strengthen data protection and privacy laws.

 Description